TrellixVulnTeam/swahilipython_SCMU/Doc/install/index.rst

 except that including the :command:`build` command on the command-line means that command will be run.
 Including a particular command in config files has no such implication; it only means that if the command is run, the options in the config file will apply.
-(Or if other commands that derive values from it are run, they will use the values in the config file.)
+(Or if other commands that derive values kutoka it are run, they will use the values in the config file.)

 You can find out the complete list of options for any command using the